-This Agreement commences on the Effective Date and continues, unless earlier terminated, for the Initial Term.
+This Agreement commences on the Effective Date and continues for a period of 12 months, for the Initial Term.
 Following the Initial Term and unless one party gives at least thirty (30) days prior written notice to the other party, this Agreement will automatically be renewed for further terms equal to a Renewal Period.

 1.2 Further Term